TadasSabestinas/PokerHands/README.md

 ## How the Solution Works

-Looking from a high level, the solution is structured around three classes: `Card`, `PlayerHand`, and `PlayPokerHand`.
+Looking from a high level, the solution is structured around three classes: `Card`, `PlayerHand`, and `PokerMatchRunner`.

 - **Card Class**: Represents a single poker card with a suit and a value (for example: "Ace of Diamonds" ).